th0rz05/Wali/README.md

 - This continues until all stones have been placed on the board, or until no more stones can be legally dropped.
 - After all pieces are placed, players take turns moving their own pieces to empty adjacent spaces on the board
 - If a player forms an exact vertical or horizontal 3 in a row with his pieces, he may capture one enemy piece
-- The player who captures all enemy pieces until there are only 2 left, leaving the oponent with no chance to make 3 in row, wins the game.
+- The player who captures all enemy pieces until there are only 2 left, leaving the opponent with no chance to make 3 in row, wins the game.

 You can check more in: